 Q. Any member renting a wet slip or dry slip shall be entitled to keep a dinghy and/or boat trailer on Squadron grounds at no additional charge.
 The Dockmaster shall assign the space.

 R. All owners must be Squadron members.
+Only one wet slip can be assigned per member.
 All owners must appear on the lease.
 All owners must abide by the By-Laws and Rules/Regulations, including, but not limited to, boat usage and Squadron activities.
-All changes in ownership on boats in a slip must be reported to the Dockmaster immediately.
+All changes in ownership on boats in a slip must be reported to the TSS Dockmaster immediately.
 Any disagreement or question must be brought before the Board of Directors for resolution.